arsenetar/dupeguru/macos.md

 4. May need to launch a new terminal to have everything working.

 ### With build.py
 OSX comes with a version of python 3 by default in newer versions of OSX.
-To produce universal builds either the 3.8 version shipped in macos or 3.9.1 or newer needs to be used.
+Python 3.10 or newer needs to be used.
 If needing to build pyqt5 from source then the first line below is needed, else it may be omitted.
 (Path shown is for an arm mac.)